Cloud-RI/cloud-ri.github.io/src/pages/content/code-of-conduct.md

 response to any instances of unacceptable behavior.

-Meetup organizers have the right and responsibility to to ban temporarily or permanently any Karlsruhe JS attendee for other behaviors that they deem inappropriate, threatening, offensive, or harmful.
+Meetup organizers have the right and responsibility to to ban temporarily or permanently any attendee for other behaviors that they deem inappropriate, threatening, offensive, or harmful.

 ## Scope

-This Code of Conduct applies both within Karlsruhe JS events and in public spaces such as social media when an individual is representing the Karlsruhe JS meetup.
-Examples of representing Karlsruhe JS include using an official meetup e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+This Code of Conduct applies both within events and in public spaces such as social media when an individual is representing the meetup.
+Examples of representing the meetup include using an official meetup e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
 Representation of Karlsruhe JS may be further defined and clarified by project maintainers.